-As mentioned in Section 5, we are interested in the computation of plane parameters of the finite plane and not the finiteness parameters as the later can be computed by the intersection of walls of the room.
-We first analyzed the reconstruction accuracy of single plane by varying the size, orientation and distance of the plane.
+As mentioned in Section 5, we are interested in the computation of plane parameters of the finite plane and not the finiteness parameters as the finite length can be computed by intersecting the walls of the room.
+We first analyzed the reconstruction accuracy of a single plane by varying the size, orientation, and distance of the plane.
 The lab was almost sealed off to avoid stray light reaching the detector.
-However, there was always some amount of background light reaching the SPAD, also due to inter-reflections, and resulting SBR was around 4.
+However, there was always some amount of background light reaching the SPAD, also due to interreflections, and resulting SBR was around 4.
 Table 4 summaries the reconstruction accuracies.
+The intercept, azimuth, and elevation angles have an approximate error of 50 mm, 5° and 9° respectively.